We make two types of charitable contributions that help ensure good heart health for individuals and the community:

 Abbott is certified to follow the AdvaMed Code of Ethics.

-The Physician Payments Sunshine Act is a federal law that requires healthcare manufacturers to track and report payments and transfers of value (POTV) to certain healthcare professionals (HCPs) and healthcare organizations (HCOs).
+The Physician Payments Sunshine Act is a federal law that requires healthcare manufacturers to track and report payments and transfers of value (PToV) to certain healthcare professionals (HCPs) and healthcare organizations (HCOs).
 Congress passed the Sunshine Act in 2010 in the interest of providing greater transparency into interactions between the healthcare industry and healthcare providers.
 Abbott supports the goals of the Sunshine Act because we recognize that transparency inspires public trust and confidence.
-Learn more about the sunshine act.
+Learn more about the Sunshine Act.